subugoe/metrics-website/pages/en/events/events.md

 <!-- Start editing content here -->
 Visit the following events to meet members of the \*metrics project team:

-### WikiCite: 23-25 May 2017, Vienna

-[WikiCite 2017](https://meta.wikimedia.org/wiki/WikiCite_2017) is a 3-day conference, summit and hack day to be hosted in Vienna, Austria, on May 23-25, 2017.
-It expands efforts to design a central bibliographic repository, as well as tools and strategies to improve information quality and verifiability in Wikimedia projects.
-Wikimedia contributors meet with data modelers, information and library science experts, software engineers, designers and academic researchers who have experience working with Wikipedia's citations and bibliographic data.

-Olga Zagovora will introduce the \*metrics project to the Wikipedia community and present some preliminary first results of the project.
-It will be beneficial to both, the Wikipedians being one of the focal creators of altmetrics, as well as the project team to increase awareness for the ongoing \*metrics project.
-Moreover, exchanging experiences with citation mining experts during the hackathon will gain useful insights for our future work.

-The main focus of the presentation “Study of Wikipedia-metrics in encyclopedia articles about Social Sciences” is to present ongoing research on Wikipedia articles about social science topics.
-The objective of the study is to observe whether encyclopedia articles reflect state-of-the-art research.
-This becomes possible by studying alternative and classical citation metrics in the field.

 ### Bibliothekartag: 1 June 2017, Frankfurt

 Daniel Beucke moderates the workshop "Altmetrics and what am I doing with it?" at this year's [Bibliothekartag](http://bibliothekartag2017.de/) in Frankfurt (_mark June 1st in your calendar, 1:30pm in room Harmony A_).
 After a general introduction into the topic of altmetrics, Astrid Orth will explain how the interested community benefits from results of the \*metrics project.